MatijaBenko/React_Personal_Website/README.md

 ### `header.tsx`
 Controls the title and banner of the page.

+Update the header content and styling in the h1 tag; Change the background banner by changing the url in the "backgroundImage" variable.

 ### `navbar.tsx`
 Controls the page redirect tabs at the top of the page.
 The default tabs are "Home", "About Me", "Skills", and "Content."